0xHiteshPatel/appsvcs_integration_iapp/docs/index.rst

 App Services Integration iApp
 =============================

 ..
-WARNING: These docs are deprecated and only maintained for historical purposes.
+ERROR:: These docs are deprecated and only maintained for historical purposes.
 Please see https://devcentral.f5.com/wiki/iApp.AppSvcsiApp_index.ashx for offical documentation.

 Release Version: |release|